Before ChatGPT came along, CRM vendors had started to embed artificial intelligence in their apps.

 CRM And Artificial Intelligence

-This is where artificial intelligence comes to the rescue.
-CRM with embedded AI gives users things like:
+On the sales side, CRM with embedded AI gives users things like:

 - Predictive lead scoring

 Intelligent case routing may be a coming AI feature on the customer service side.

 The goal of artificial intelligence in CRM is to let AI handle the analysis and make intelligent recommendations about a customer or prospect based on all the data about that person the system has collected.